Alexa Chung: Writing and other ventures

 Chung wrote a monthly column for British women's magazine Company from October 2007 to June 2008.
-She then wrote a weekly newspaper column for Britain's The Independent from November 2008 to June 2009, titled "Girl About Town" and later "New York Doll."
+She then wrote a weekly newspaper column for Britain's The Independent from November 2008 to June 2009, titled "Girl About Town" and later "New York Doll".
 In June 2009, she was made a contributing editor of British Vogue.
 She has interviewed designers such as Karl Lagerfeld and Christopher Kane for the publication, and wrote a cover story about Kate Upton.
 Chung's first book, It, was released on 5 September 2013.

 From 2009 to 2010 Chung was a member of the indie band The Stray with her close friend, model Misty Fox.
 She was credited as playing keyboards.

-Publications

 Personal life

-Chung lived with fashion photographer David Titlow, twenty years her senior, for three and a half years from 2003 to 2006.
+Chung lived with fashion photographer David Titlow, 20 years her senior, for three and a half years from 2003 to 2006.
 She was in a four-year relationship with Arctic Monkeys frontman Alex Turner from July 2007 until July 2011; they lived together in London and later in New York where Chung purchased an apartment in the East Village.
-In a 2013 interview, Chung stated that Turner remained her "best friend."
+In a 2013 interview, Chung stated that Turner remained her "best friend".
 The former couple were seen together on a number of occasions in 2014.
 She dated actor Alexander Skarsgård from 2015 to early 2017.
 In 2016, she returned to London to launch a clothing label.

 In an Instagram post on 28 July 2020, Chung revealed her endometriosis diagnosis and urged more awareness on the disorder.

+In May 2024, it was reported that Chung was engaged to actor Tom Sturridge.